Universal device for two-qubit entangled measurements via photonic quantum walks: Rotation angles of the wave plates in the measurement device

+In this section, we present the specific rotation angles of the wave plates in the measurement module in \fref{fig: expsetup} (also in \fref{fig: walk}).
+In our experiment, we choose the tetrahedral directions as

-When $\bbl_1=1$, for the maximum likelihood score, the optimization condition [\eref{optimal}] is achievable when $\frac{1}{2}\leq c_0 < 1$, and for the fidelity score, the optimization condition [\eref{optimal2}] is achievable when $\frac{\sqrt{2}}{2}\leq c_0 < 1$.
-The coefficient $c_0$ of the input state we choose in the experiment and the corresponding rotation angles of the wave plates are specified in \tref{fixed angles} to \ref{angles in fidelity}.
-Here some rotation angles are constant whatever $\bbl_0$ is taken, and some are denpendent on $\bbl_0$.
+Because we let $\bbl_1=1$, for the maximum likelihood score, the optimization condition [\eref{eq: optimal}] is achievable when $\frac{1}{2}\leq c_0 < 1$, and for the fidelity score, the optimization condition [\eref{eq: optimal2}] is achievable when $\frac{\sqrt{2}}{2}\leq c_0 < 1$.
+The coefficient $c_0$ of the input state we choose in the experiment and the corresponding rotation angles of the wave plates are specified in \tref{tab: fixed angles} to \ref{tab: angles in fidelity}.
+Here some rotation angles are constant whatever $\bbl_0$ is taken, and some are dependent on $\bbl_0$.